GoogleChrome/developer.chrome.com/site/en/docs/web-platform/navigation-api/index.md

 });
 ```

-## Navigation Entries
+## App History Entries

-The `Navigation` interface provides the current entry through its `current` property.
+The `AppHistory` interface provides the current entry through its `current` property.
 This is an object which describes where the user is right now.
 This entry includes the current URL, metadata that can be used to identify this entry over time, and developer-provided state.

 {% Aside %}

-Even sites that do not explicitly use the Navigation API will have a "current entry", and the entry is even updated or replaced if you use the older methods in the History API, `history.pushState()` and `history.replaceState()`, respectively.
+Even sites that do not explicitly use the App History API will have a "current entry", and the entry is even updated or replaced if you use the older methods in the History API, `history.pushState()` and `history.replaceState()`, respectively.

 {% endAside %}